igorj/creategem/README.md

 - automatically release patches, minor and major versions without having to manually increase versions (thanks to [gem-release](https://github.com/svenfuchs/gem-release))
 - executable based on [Thor](http://whatisthor.com) (can be omited with --no-executable)
 - test infrastructure based on minitest and minitest-reporters
-- release to rubygems.org or to a private geminabox gem server
+- release to rubygems.org or to private geminabox gem server
+- optionaly create rails plugin gem with (mountable) engine
 - readme with badges for travis, codeclimate, coveralls, etc. for public projects (like the badges you see above)